 • Michael Abbott, Head of the Thomson Reuters Institute

-• Soledad Atienza, Dean, IE Law School
+• Soledad Atienza, Dean of IE Law School (Spain)

 • The Honorable Jennifer D. Bailey, (Ret.), Partner, Bass Law